-The DNS tab allows you to specify a DNS domain name informations and also DNS servers IP address.
-Watch out when you want to enter several DNS servers, to make sure that you separate your DNS servers with a comma, a semicolon, or a space.
-Otherwise it’s nothing new here.
+The DNS tab allows you to specify a DNS domain name information and also DNS servers IP address.
+Watch out when you want to enter several DNS servers, to make sure that you separate your DNS servers with a comma, a semicolon, or space.
+Otherwise, it's nothing new here.

 Last, you'll need to associate the IP pool to one of your port groups.

-IP pools provides easy to use network configuration built-in vCenter server.
-This function is not necessary if you don’t run any vApps, but it’s a very convenient way to provide a dynamic IP address to your VMs running on different VLANs by associating IP pools to particular port group.
+IP pools provide easy to use network configuration built-in vCenter server.
+This function is not necessary if you don't run any vApps, but it's a very convenient and necessary way for your vApps to get a correct static address or an IP address via your DHCP server.

 Some vApps will be fine with static IP addresses while others you might want to rely on your DHCP server.